 1. Remember the true power of making decisions.
-It’s a tool you can use in any moment to change your entire life.
+It’s a tool you can use at any moment to change your entire life.
 The minute you make a new decision, you set in motion a new cause, effect, direction, and destination for your life.
 You literally begin to change your life the moment you make a new direction.
 Remember that when you start feeling overwhelmed, or when you feel like you don’t have a choice, or when things are happening “to” you, you can change it all if you just stop and decide to do so.
-Remember, a real decision is measured by the fact that you’ve taken new action.
+Remember, a real decision is measured by the fact that you’ve taken a new action.
 If there’s no action, you haven’t truly decided.
+Some people may believe that whatever happens, it’s what fate has designed for them.
+The way to get life back on track is to make decisions that are right for you.

 2. Realize that the hardest step in achieving anything is making a true commitment—a true decision.
 Carrying out your commitment is often much easier than the decision itself, so make your decisions intelligently, but make them quickly.
 Don’t labor forever over the question of how or if you can do it.
 Studies have shown that the most successful people make decisions rapidly because they are clear on their values and what they really want for their lives.
 The same studies show that they are slow to change their decisions, if at all.
 On the other hand, people who fail usually make decisions slowly, and change their minds quickly, always bouncing back and forth.
 Just decide!